solbus/abrela/README.md

 Relevant info from [https://kinggizzardandthelizardwizard.com/bootlegger](https://kinggizzardandthelizardwizard.com/bootlegger):<br>**Q:** "Can I upload to Spotify or other DSPs like Apple Music?"<br>**A:** "No thanks!
 Let's keep this [stuff] underground baby."<br>**Also:** "The licence only extends to physical copies of the music."

 ## Want to contribute?
-- **Transition Makers:** Only basic audio editing experience needed to contribute!
+- **Transition Makers:** Only very basic audio editing experience needed to contribute!
 - **Programmers:** Because I have no idea what I'm doing!
 - **Graphic Artists:** Some visual assets for this could be nice!